kayoyin/blog/content/post/paris.md

 hidemeta: false
 comments: true
 math: true
-summary: "I was feeling particularly nostalgic about my childhood in Paris tonight, and I remembered this speech I wrote when I was 18.
-It is a little silly, but I wanted to discreetly share it here."
+summary: "I was feeling particularly nostalgic about my childhood in Paris tonight, and I remembered this speech I wrote when I was 17.
+It is pretty silly and a little cringeworthy, but I wanted to discreetly share it here."
 disableHLJS: true # to disable highlightjs
 disableShare: false
 disableHLJS: false